lupmixy/mc-summer-camp-2025/public/documents/Colombo_Girls_Soccer_Camp_Waiver_2025.md

 - Transportation-related risks
 - Other risks associated with athletic activities

-I voluntarily assume all risks associated with my child's participation in the Malden Catholic Girls Soccer Camp.
+I voluntarily assume all risks associated with my child's participation in the Colombo Girls Soccer Camp.

 #### 2. RELEASE AND WAIVER
-In consideration for allowing my child to participate in the camp, I hereby release, waive, discharge, and covenant not to sue Malden Catholic High School, its directors, officers, employees, volunteers, coaches, and agents (collectively "Released Parties") from any and all liability, claims, demands, or causes of action arising from my child's participation in the camp, including but not limited to:
+In consideration for allowing my child to participate in the camp, I hereby release, waive, discharge, and covenant not to sue Michael Colombo (Camp Director), Colombo Girls Soccer Camp, and Malden Catholic High School (facility provider), their directors, officers, employees, volunteers, coaches, and agents (collectively "Released Parties") from any and all liability, claims, demands, or causes of action arising from my child's participation in the camp, including but not limited to:
 - Personal injury or death
 - Property damage or loss
 - Any other damages or losses